V-Sekai-archive/godot-mtoon-old-dev-project/README.md

 https://github.com/Santarh/MToon/tree/master/MToon/Resources/Shaders

+Provided under the MIT License (see `LICENSE`)

 ## Versions:

-### godot_3.2
+### godot-3.2

-This version uses special GLSL macros defined in custom_defines* to provide the exact information needed to replicate the MToon look from Unity.
+This version uses special GLSL macros defined in `custom_defines` (see DANGER below) to provide the exact information needed to replicate the MToon look from Unity.

 This shader should look identical to MToon in Unity.
+(NOTE: this test scene uses realtime Omni and Spot lights, which are not compatible due to different falloff curves.
+However, directional lights and ambient should look the same.)
 ![](docs/alicia_realtime_lights.png)

 NOTE: This shader ONLY supports Godot 3.2.2 or later!

-This shader will not work in Godot versions 3.2.1 or earlier; or based on master / 4.0.
+This shader will not work in Godot versions 3.2.1 or earlier; or master / 4.0.

 #### DANGER: Project corruption godot bug

 **NOTE: IMPORTING THIS SHADER WILL MODIFY YOUR PROJECT AND MAY INFECT OTHER .tres OR .tscn ASSETS WHICH CONTAIN SHADERS.
 MAKE A BACKUP BEFORE IMPORTING.**

-This is due to a Godot bug (TODO: file bug) which causes custom_defines to modify the global spatial or canvas_item shader objects in the engine, which are copied to newly created shader resources.
+This is due to a Godot bug (TODO: file bug) which causes `custom_defines` to modify the global `spatial` or `canvas_item` shader objects in the engine, which are copied to newly created shader resources.

 If something goes wrong, be prepared to search all project assets within `.tres` or